dkirkby/E4S/motor.md

 ## Introduction

 A [motor](https://en.wikipedia.org/wiki/Electric_motor) is an electromechanical device that converts electrical energy into mechanical rotational energy.
-The heart of a motor is an electromagnet that allows a current flowing through a coil to control a magnetic field.
+The heart of a motor are its current-carrying coils that respond to magnetic fields.
 Rotational motion is usually achieved via the magnetic torque between the current flowing through the coil and permanent magnets.
 The inverse of a motor, to convert mechanical rotational energy to electrical energy, is a generator and operates on similar principles.

 Motors can be powered by direct current (DC) or alternating current (AC).
 The more common DC motors usually have **brushes** that establish an alternating current path as the motor spins, but the more expensive **brushless** motors are mechanically simpler and more efficient.
 DC **stepper** motors move in precise repeatable small steps, instead of continuously, and are common in (2D and 3D) printers and robotics.
 Continuous (non-stepper) motors can also achieve precise angular positioning using an angle-measuring **rotary encoder** and a feedback loop.
 This configuration is known as a **servo** motor and usually includes hard stops for internal calibration that prevent rotations of more than 360 degrees.